Ape Escape (video game): Development

-The development of Ape Escape lasted approximately two-and-a-half years.
-Shortly after the development team began conceiving the design and concept for Ape Escape, they attended a meeting regarding the development of the DualShock.
-Intrigued by the potential of the controller, the team implemented its use in Ape Escape, making it the first video game to require the use of the DualShock for gameplay.
+A 25-person development team—largely inexperienced part-time college students and recent graduates—created Ape Escape over approximately 2.5 years.
+Shortly after the team began conceiving the game's concept, they attended a meeting about the development of the DualShock.
+Intrigued by its potential, they implemented its use in Ape Escape, making it the first video game to require the use of the DualShock for gameplay.
 Conceptualizing the controls for the controller's analog sticks was the greatest challenge for the team, and the controls underwent great testing prior to finalization.
+Believing players would get confused and lost in the game's 3D worlds, the team conceptualized having various animals to chase, serving as a clear objective to help players navigate its large, open areas.
+Due to the popularity of the Pipo monkey design by artist Takamitsu Iijima, they chose to focus only on monkeys.
+Iijima gave them helmets so players could easily see them from afar.

-The game's music was composed by Soichi Terada.
+The game's music was composed by Soichi Terada, who wrote it on an Akai S1000 digital sampler, alongside an NEC computer and various synthesisers.
 After a game director listened to Terada's track "Sumo Jungle", he was given the opportunity to compose the music for Ape Escape.
-The music changes in-game depending on the situation and level; for example, should players act stealthily, the music alters slightly to give a mellow atmosphere.
+He wrote many tracks with high-speed tempos to fit with the characters' constant running.
+At the suggestion of producer Susumu Takatsuka, the music was designed to be interactive and playful; for example, entering sneaking mode causes the drum and bass to cut out, giving it a mellow atmosphere.
 Music from the game was included in Ape Escape Originape Soundtracks, published on November 18, 2011, by Terada's label Far East Recording.
 The gameplay sound effects were designed by Masaaki Kaneko, while the sound effects in the cutscenes were provided by Masatoshi Mizumachi.
 The English voice acting was recorded at Dubey Tunes Studios in San Francisco, California, with Sara Holihan and Hunter A. Pipes III serving as voice-over director and producer, respectively.

 Ape Escape was officially announced in the April 1999 issue of Official U.S. PlayStation Magazine.
 A playable demonstration was integrated into the Jampack Summer '99 compilation CD released by PlayStation Underground.
 A second playable demonstration was included on a promotional compilation disc released by Pizza Hut on November 14.
 Promotions for the game were held on Cartoon Network during Sony's winter holiday marketing campaign of 1999.
-A remake of the game, titled Ape Escape: On the Loose, was announced on May 11, 2004, during Sony's press conference at the Electronic Entertainment Expo.
+The game was released in North America on June 22, 1999.
+A remake, titled Ape Escape: On the Loose, was announced on May 11, 2004, during Sony's press conference at the Electronic Entertainment Expo.
 It was released as a launch title for the PlayStation Portable (PSP) on March 24, 2005.
 The remake features altered controls, due to the lack of a right analog stick on the PSP, as well as some slightly different graphics and mini-games.